Creating smarter packaging

 3. Closing the loop together

-To drive a circular economy, we aim for 100% of our packaging to be recyclable by 2030.
+To drive a circular economy, we aim for 100% of our packaging designed to be recyclable by 2030.

 Effective circularity also requires strong collection and recycling systems.
 Therefore, we partner with organizations across the packaging value chain to improve infrastructure.
 In line with Extended Producer Responsibility (EPR), our ambition is to prevent any unregulated disposal of packaging waste.

 We also test new on pack logos to support sustainable purchasing and proper disposal by indicating recyclability and recycled content.
-Additionally, we explore multiple refill and reuse concepts for both home and in store applications, as well as solutions for secondary and tertiary packaging in logistics.
+Additionally, we explore multiple refill and reuse concepts for both home and in-store applications, as well as solutions for secondary and tertiary packaging in logistics.

-Our Adhesive Technologies business unit makes it possible to keep high quality materials in circulation and turn waste into valuable resources.
-By combining our expertise in materials with our innovative technologies, we provide solutions that play an important role in the transition to a circular economy and are driving a rethink in industrial design and production.
-Our approach to promoting a circular economy is centered around the following factors:
+Our Adhesive Technologies business unit makes it possible to keep high-quality materials in circulation and turn waste into valuable resources.
+By combining our expertise in materials with our innovative technologies, we provide solutions that play an important role in the transition to a circular economy for packaging.
+A key factor determining circularity for packaging is recyclability.
+We work with our customers to develop solutions for the innovative redesign of packaging, for example in the form of sustainable and safe paper-based food packaging.
+We also offer adhesives that are optimized for recycling and significantly improve the recycling rate and quality.

 Henkel is also committed to cross-industry initiatives for sustainable packaging.
 Our membership in the Global Commitment Initiative of the Ellen MacArthur Foundation, which brings together different stakeholders in the plastics chain to shape the future of plastics and create momentum for a circular economy, is an important example of our engagement in this area.
 Other initiatives include the U.S. Plastics Pact and CEFLEX.